Published November 14, 2016

 Principal investigator: Lauren Burkard-Mandel

 Total funding: $138,448

-Burkard-Mandel is a sixth-year student working in the lab of Scott Abrams, PhD, at Roswell Park Cancer Institute (RPCI).
+Burkard-Mandel is a sixth-year student working in the lab of Scott Abrams, PhD, at Roswell Park Comprehensive Cancer Center (RPCCC).

 Additional mentors include her thesis committee members, who have helped guide and troubleshoot her project: Chi-Chen Hong, PhD; Brahm H. Segal, MD, professor of medicine in the Division of Infectious Diseases; and Kelvin P. Lee, MD, research professor of medicine at UB and professor and chair of the Department of Immunology at RPCI.

 “I have strong interests both in science and in medicine,” she says.
 “My work in Dr. Abrams’ lab allows me to conduct basic research while still focusing on patient outcomes and treatment as part of the bigger picture.”